-If you are considering living in College Row, College Hill (Lofts), or the James Street Properties (College Approved Off-Campus Housing), and you receive need-based financial aid, listed below are some important points for you to know as you make your decision.
+If you are considering living in College Approved Off-Campus Housing which includes College Row, College Hill (Lofts), or the James Street Properties (JSP), and you receive need-based financial aid, listed below are some important points to know as you make your decision.

-You are encouraged to make an appointment with your Financial Aid contact to see if your financial aid package will cover your off-campus housing expenses.
+Make an appointment with your Financial Aid contact to go over your financial aid package and determine if it will cover your off-campus housing expenses.

 College Row, College Hill, and James Street Properties are not F&M owned housing.
 If you choose to live in one of these options, your financial aid package will still be based upon a housing budget equivalent to a standard double room on campus.